learn-co-curriculum/phase-1-html-forms/README.md

 We use HTML `form`s to collect data from users.
 Start with a form element.
 Give it an `action` and `method`, probably `POST`.
 Inside the `form` add several `input` elements.
-You won't use them all, so don't try!
 Use the best `input` for the data you're requesting.
 Make sure that your `input`s are clearly labeled.
 If you follow these guidelines you'll soon be getting all the user data you can handle!

 ## Resources